austinkimchi/Palworld-Patcher/README.md

     palworld-save-tools -h
     ```
 > [!IMPORTANT]
 > If the installation failed, run terminal as an administrator or use `sudo` for Linux and Mac users.
-This step is crucial for the `PalParser.sh` to work properly.
+This step is crucial for the `PalPatcher.sh` to work properly.

 5. Drag the `.sav` file into the same patcher directory (Host.sav or Level.sav)
 ```
 .
-├── PalParser.sh
+├── PalPatcher.sh
 ├── PalParser.jar
 └── Level.sav
 ```